cyc9805/cyc9805.github.io/_posts/2022-05-27-Document Inspection Using Text-Line Alignment.md

 4. The goal of the quality function is to guide the parameter search to find good solutions that represent text-lines.

-5. Quality function basically finds the parameter which includes most number of feature points within 2*\in range.
+5. Quality function basically finds the parameter which includes most number of feature points within 2* $\in$ range.
 Consider feature points as ${x_1, x_2, ... , x_n}$, then quality function is defined as follows:

 ![](/assets/image/paper-review4-5.png){: width="60%" height="60%"}{: .center}